If you live in a hot country, you know the importance of having a functional A/C system in your car.

 Learn more: How Much Does an AC Recharge Cost?

-The cost to replace your A/C compressor will vary greatly depending on how accessible it is to change, what refrigerant your vehicle uses as well as what type of compressor is fitted.
+The cost to replace your A/C compressor will vary greatly depending on how accessible it is to change, what refrigerant your vehicle uses, and what type of compressor is fitted.